Democrats Must Reject Howard Schultz and His Radical Centrist Ideology

 Howard Schultz is the quintessential corporate Democrat.
-As CEO of Starbucks, Schultz preached (and, arguably practiced) the gospel of “conscious capitalism” – a creed that insists corporations can do well for their shareholders, by doing good for the world.
-He supports a wide variety of progressive goals that do not involve taking money away from rich people – and even endorses a few that do.
-His bonafides as a “woke” billionaire are so robust, Hillary Clinton had reportedly planned to make him her Labor Secretary.
+As CEO of Starbucks, Schultz preached (and, arguably practiced) the gospel of “conscious capitalism” — a creed that insists corporations can do well for their shareholders, by doing good for the world.
+He supports a wide variety of progressive goals that do not involve taking money away from rich people — and even endorses a few that do.
+His bona fides as a “woke” billionaire are so robust, Hillary Clinton had reportedly planned to make him her Labor Secretary.

 On Monday, Schultz resigned from the board of his coffee company, and signaled interest in a potential run for president.
 The coffee magnate has left his precise intentions for 2020 unclear — but he’s made his desire to influence the Democratic Party’s internal politics unambiguous.